-First Paragraph, FFA Creed

-Over this timeframe, we have been able to gather lots of useful information from our many trials.
+Over this timeframe, we have been able to gather lots of useful information from our trials.
 This information includes fungicide, pesticide, and herbicide efficacy, as well as growth and harvest data for all the trialed cultivars.
 Our testing and evaluations are an ongoing process that sees many new changes and updates as the years progress.

 Since hops have not been grown in Virginia as a commercial commodity for over 100 years, much of the knowledge has been lost to time.
 Furthermore, even if that knowledge were to be obtained, many new obstacles to growing hops have presented themselves in our modern times.
 These include pests, diseases, available cultivars, and modern farming practices.

 Virginia is a unique state to grow hops in as it boasts so many different growing regions from high mountains to low flatlands, and all the way to coastal waters.
-There are hops growers in each and every one of these areas who are learning what works best for them for their particular situation and farming styles.
+There are hops growers in each of these areas who are learning what works best for their particular situation and farming styles.
 With this amount of diversity, no one farming practice, hop variety, or location can lay claim to being the "best".
 It is with this "out-of-the-box" thought process and determination on finding new and possibly better ways to farm hops that so many have gotten into growing this crop in our state.

 Our desire at MVH, through the Ag Division, is to help small-scale hops growers in our state - through education - to grow hops well with information gathered from our farm.
 While we acknowledge there are many variables and differences to growing hops in our state, we also recognize that there are common similarities.
 It is our hope that the information we gather at our hopyard can be used to further enlighten current and future hops growers across the state to the similar difficulties we all face.
 United with this knowledge, we can work together to bring the agriculture of hops farming back to levels not seen in over 100 years in Virginia.